-The server lifecycle commands are commands that create, delete, or start, stop a domain, or an instance.
+The server lifecycle commands are commands that create, delete, or start, stop a domain, service (DAS), or an instance.

 Command Definition create-domain Creates the configuration of a domain.
 A domain is an administrative namespace.
 Every domain has a configuration, which is stored in a set of files.
-Any number of domains each of which has a distinct administrative identity can be created in a given installation of application server.
+Any number of domains, each of which has a distinct administrative identity, can be created in a given installation of the Application Server.
 A domain can exist independent of other domains.
-Any user who has access to the asadmin script on a given system can create a domain and store its configuration in a folder of choice.
+Any user who has access to the asadmin utility on a given system can create a domain and store its configuration in a folder of choice.
 By default, the domain configuration is created in the install_dir/ domains directory.
 You can override this location to store the configuration elsewhere. delete-domain Deletes the named domain.
-The domain must already exist and must be stopped.
+The domain must already exist and must be stopped. start-domain Starts a domain.
+If the domain directory is not specified, the domain in the default install_dir /domains directory is started.
+If there are two or more domains, the domain_name operand must be specified. stop-domain Stops the Domain Administration Server of the specified domain. restore-domain Restores files under the domain from a backup directory. list-domains Lists the domain.
+If the domain directory is not specified, the domain in the default install_dir /domains directory is listed.
+If there is more than one domain, the domain_name operand must be specified.

-TABLE C-2 Server Lifecycle Commands
+TABLE 19-2 Server Lifecycle Commands